kalenkovich/EAFtoTXT/README.md

 ### Level 3:

 Modify your code to output a couple of summary data:

 * Which speaker had the most turns?
 * Which speaker talked the most (cumulatively)?
 * Which speaker had the most **non-speaking** turns (where instead of any annotations, there is only `0.`)?

 ## Submission

 Please share with me a GitHub repo in which you have stored your code.
-If you are doing level 3, you can either just have me run the app myself locally using `shiny::runApp()` or you can host it and send me a URL (up to you).
-Indicate in the README of your repo which level you have aimed at.
-I have a collection of other files similar to the example one that I will use to test your tool.
-I'm on a Mac so whatever you do to mitigate my needing to install things/change paths (e.g., from back- to forward-slash) is appreciated :)

-## Evaluation

-The goal is not to test whether you can do all these things, but just to evaluate what your current comfort level is—do not feel compelled to do level 3 by default!
-Instead, choose the level that most suits your current skills and available time between now and Monday night.
 I will be looking at your code style, commenting, tests, edge case handling, README clarity, etc. Your task should run successfully and be tidily documented in line with your current best ability.
-Quality counts over quantity/level number.
+If you have the time, add tests for extra points (no test input included, so might need to create test files from the sample given).

 Resourcefulness is a virtue!
 Feel free to use existing packages  that might make this task simpler.
 You may also find solutions posted for similar tasks—great!
 Just please clearly cite any code you re-use.

 Last but not least, I'd appreciate it if you kept your full revision history for this project in the Github repo.
 I won't go snooping deep into your history so don't be bashful.
 I just want to get a sense for how you chunk your commits and what your messages are like.